microsoft/FluidFramework/packages/runtime/component-runtime-definitions/README.md

-# Runtime Definitions
+# Component Runtime Definitions

-Package that contains the interfaces required by the component runtime.
+Contains interface IComponentRuntime, which is an abstraction of an implementation of IComponentRuntime.
+These are functionality that a compiler developer can use.